Bushra Anjum Butt

 Bushra Anjum Butt (بشریَ انجم بٹ; born 17 July 1981) is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from July 2013 to May 2018.

 Early life and education

 She was born on 17 July 1981 in Lahore.
 In 2009, she earned a Master of Arts degree in English from Kinnaird College for Women University.

 Political career

 She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) on a reserved seat for women in July 2013.

-She was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N on a reserved seat for women in 2018 Pakistani general election.
+She was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N on a reserved seat for women in the 2018 Pakistani general election.